-You’ve got your down payment ready to go, your credit report is sparkling, you have a real estate agent lined up and you’re about to hit “submit” on that mortgage preapproval application when you stop to wonder: Is now the right time?
+You’ve got your down payment ready to go.
+Your credit score is higher than ever.
+You have a real estate agent lined up.
+You’re about to hit “submit” on that mortgage preapproval application when you stop to wonder: Is now the right time?

 It’s an important question.
-Your ability to buy a house you love (at a price you love) isn’t just affected by your own financial circumstances, it’s also determined by what the larger real estate market is doing.
-And the real estate market can be pretty fickle.
+Your readiness to buy a house isn’t just affected by your own financial circumstances.
+It’s also determined by what the larger real estate market is doing.

-In general, the best time to buy a house often ends up being in the late summer or early fall.
+The best time to buy a house often ends up being in the late summer or early fall.
 Around this time, there tends to be less competition than at the peak during the spring and summer, but still a fair number of houses on the market.
-In the winter months, there are fewer homes on the market, but buyers often have more negotiating power, since there are fewer of them out home shopping.
+In the winter, there are fewer homes on the market, but buyers often have more negotiating power, since there are fewer of them out house hunting.

-Best Time Of Year To Buy A House
+Is Summer The Best Time To Buy A House?

-Since the market is so active during the warmer months, you’ll have plenty of homes to choose from.

-However, so will the other many home buyers who are also in the market for a new home during the peak season.
+Since the market is so active during the warmer months, you’ll have plenty of homes to choose from, but so will other potential home buyers.
+Because of the high activity during this peak season, home prices will be higher.

-If you’re looking at properties that have highly sought-after features, expect to have to go up against stiff competition to get into the house you want.
-If you’re in a particularly hot market where bidding wars are the norm, be prepared to give your best offer up front and don’t expect any seller concessions to sweeten the deal on your end.
+If you’re looking at properties with highly sought-after features, expect to go up against stiff competition for the house you want.
+If you’re in a hot market where bidding wars are the norm, be prepared to give your best offer upfront.
+Don’t expect any seller concessions to sweeten the deal on your end.

-While fewer homes are on the market during the colder months, the homes that are available offer potential cost-saving opportunities for savvy home shoppers.
+While fewer homes are on the market during the winter, they do offer potential cost-saving opportunities for savvy home shoppers.